open/close all folders

-- Butt Monkey / The Chew Toy: Prone to getting hit by an Anvil on Head and many other outright abuses.
+- The Chew Toy: Prone to getting hit by an Anvil on Head and many other outright abuses.
 The amount of constant pain, bad luck and wince-worthy situations that get inflicted on him rival Daffy Duck and it's made all the worse when you consider its a child getting run over by cars, beaten by professional boxers, and crushed under 700lb pigs and sumo wrestlers.

 - Deadpan Snarker: Even more than Babs!

 - Half-Dressed Cartoon Animal: He doesn't wear pants.